ipikuka/next-mdx-remote-client/README.md

 import { hydrate } from "next-mdx-remote-client/csr";
 ```

-The `hydrate` function is used for **constructing the compiled source**, getting exported information from MDX and returning MDX content to be rendered on the client side.
+The `hydrate` function is used for **constructing compiled source**, getting exported information from MDX and returning MDX content to be rendered on the client side.

 ```typescript
 function hydrate(props: HydrateProps): HydrateResult {}